The complete guide

 How many keywords should I include?

 Mirror the language in the job description.
 Include 8-12 role-specific keywords naturally across your summary, experience, and skills sections.
-Don't keyword-stuff — modern ATS (like Greenhouse) weight keyword context, not just frequency.
+Don't keyword-stuff — modern ATS weight keyword context, not just frequency.

 Are Resuby templates ATS-friendly?